Stanko/Stanko.github.io/content/blog/2022-03-01-breaking-down-krypton.md

 ) }}

-Back then I experimented a little bit with colors.
-But as I wanted to pen plot it, I abandoned the whole gradient idea.
+Back then, I experimented a little bit with colors.

 {{ image(
   alt="Color exploration"